pivotal/docs-tap/vscode-extension/using-the-extension.hbs.md

 The current state of the workloads is visible on the Tanzu Workloads panel in the bottom left corner of the VS Code window.
 The panel shows the current status of each workload, namespace, and cluster.
-It also shows whether Live Update and Debug are running, stopped, or disabled.
+It also shows whether Live Update and Debug is running, stopped, or deactivated.

 The Tanzu Workloads panel uses the cluster and namespace specified in the current kubectl context.